Technigo/project-pizza/README.md

 The project consists of five steps:

--Welcome and Introduction: Welcoming the user and collecting their name.
+- Welcome and Introduction: Welcoming the user and collecting their name.

--Food Choice: Letting the user select a food type (Pizza, Pasta, Salad).
+- Food Choice: Letting the user select a food type (Pizza, Pasta, Salad).

--Subtype Choice: Choosing a subtype based on the previous food choice.
+- Subtype Choice: Choosing a subtype based on the previous food choice.

--Age Confirmation: Confirming whether the food is for an adult or a child.
+- Age Confirmation: Confirming whether the food is for an adult or a child.

 -Order Confirmation: Asking the user to confirm their order or decline.